WRTeam-in/elite_quiz_doc/docs/mobile/keystore.md

     You can check this by going to `android/app/build.gradle` and looking for `signingConfig` to see which one is uncommented (doesn't have `//` before the line).

     ![Android Build Mode](/img/app/android_build_mode.png)

-    You can also use a Gradle command to check.
-After running your app once, go to the `android` folder of your project in the terminal and run:

-    ```sh
-    ./gradlew :app:signingReport
-    ```

 ## How to Get SHA Keys